Community IT has a commitment to promoting diversity, equity, and inclusion throughout the technology sector and in the communities we serve.

 While we have grown to remotely support hundreds of clients doing good nationally, we feel deep ties to our hometown, and our sponsorships and volunteering allow us to give back to our local community.

-Capitol Area Food Bank provides equitable access to food and opportunity to people struggling with hunger and food insecurity in the Washington DC region.
-Each year, they source and distribute the food for more than 50 million meals.
+Capital Area Food Bank provides equitable access to food and opportunity to people struggling with hunger and food insecurity in the Washington DC region.
+Each year, they source and distribute food for more than 50 million meals.

 La Clinica Del Pueblo has been building a healthy Latino community in Washington DC for more than 40 years, through culturally appropriate health services.